This post may contain affiliate sales links. Please see my full disclosure policy for details

 Grandma’s classic carrot cake is covered with my favorite cream cheese frosting.
 This recipe is perfect for holidays and birthday parties.
 It’s quick and easy to make.

-If you love carrot cake, you’ll also love my Sweet Potato Cake.
+If you love carrot cake, you’ll have to try this Sweet Potato Cake.
 The frosting is to die for!

 Easy Carrot Cake Recipe

-Obviously, this has the most amazing cream cheese frosting, because there’s no better combination than carrot cake and cream cheese frosting.
+Obviously, this has the most amazing cream cheese frosting, because really, is there any other way to enjoy a carrot cake?
 There’s plenty of frosting to go around, so expect every bite to be better than the next.

-Don’t wait for Easter to come around to make this recipe.
-It’s a family favorite, it’s been a part of plenty of birthdays and I even made it as a wedding cake.
+Carrot cake is a year-round family favorite, it’s been a part of plenty of birthdays and I even made it as a wedding cake.
 I hope you’ll love it as much as we do.

 I don’t know about you but shredding carrots with a handheld shredder to messy and takes too long.
 Instead, peel the carrots, chop into a few smaller pieces and pulse them in a food processor until they’re broken into small pieces.
 This will also maximize the carrots in each bite of cake.